Mutual funds for every objective

 Although you would not pay a penalty on money withdrawn after 59½ (or if you qualify for an early distribution exception), you would owe taxes on all distribution at your ordinary income rate for the current tax year.

-Once your business has established the SEP Plan, you will be able to open a SEP-IRA with a qualified financial institution to receive your contributions and provide investment choices, such as mutual funds, in which to invest your funds.
-If you have any employees they will also need to open a SEP IRA, and provide you where their contributions need to be sent.
+Once your business has established the SEP plan, you will be able to open a SEP IRA with a qualified financial institution to receive your contributions and provide investment choices, such as mutual funds, in which to invest your funds.
+If you have any employees, they will also need to open a SEP IRA, and provide you where their contributions need to be sent.

 A SEP plan can put you on the road to retirement with tax benefits similar to those of corporate retirement plans.
 You can open a SEP IRA today through Thrivent Mutual Funds and start saving for your retirement.